A

 established that the spinal cord is essential for reflex action, described the

-reception of sensory input was distributed throughout the brain and spinal cord (1766).
+sensory input was distributed throughout the brain and spinal cord (1802).

 Marshall Hall (GB) introduced the concept that the spinal cord is